theotheu/vagrant-dev/README.md

 Initialization
 --------------
-Donload [this](https://github.com/theotheu/vagrant-dev/archive/master.zip) repository as winzip to your local desktop.
+Download [this](https://github.com/theotheu/vagrant-dev/archive/master.zip) repository as winzip to your local desktop.

-See the button on your right on this page.

 Unzip the archive.